frostebite/UnityGitHooks/README.md

 ## Install Lefthook

 Warning:
-_You may need to restart your machine after installing Lefthook for Windows to recognize the installation!_
+- _You may need to restart your machine after installing Lefthook for Windows to recognize the installation!_
+- _Every project contributor will be presented with the prompt and must install Lefthook on each development machine._

 ### Editor (Recommended)